sassoftware/sasoptpy/doc/guide/basics.rst

 Package configurations
 ----------------------

-Some default options regarding problem representation can be changed by users as follows:
+You can change the default options regarding problem representation as follows:

 .. ipython:: python